rk23/tdgo/README.md

 # TDGO

 Go library for interacting with the TD Ameritrade API.
-Includes
+Includes service to handle negotiating OAuth tokens.

 Under heavy development as a personal project but free to use if you find it helpful.